-Someone mentioned on twitter how how she is planning to cut off her outdoor eating habits as she feels the surge in bills post GST.
-When we asked her how much was she charged post GST, She had no clue about the rates .
+Someone mentioned on twitter how she is planning to cut off her outdoor eating habits as she feels the surge in bills post GST.
+When we asked her how much was she charged post-GST, She had no clue about the rates.
 Well, that’s bad we thought.
 Being aware of basic rates is very important.
 It is always better to know basic tax rates because you never know you could end up getting cheated.
-It’s a basic basic stuff, everybody must know what the taxes they are liable for are.
+It’s basic stuff, everybody must know what the taxes they are liable for.
 Spare a minute and read this,

 |Establishment of Restaurant||GST rate|

 |Non AC-Not serving alcohol||12%|

 |Non AC-Serving alcohol||18%|

 For an AC restaurant-18% rate is applicable whether or not it is serving alcohol

 The rates are same for takeaways and dine in